Unit 9: Project Specification

 \kappa\,\frac{\partial T}{\partial z}\bigg|_{z=0} \;=\; \frac{Q_{\text{np}}(t)}{\rho_0\, c_p}.

-The downward diffusive heat flux into the ocean from the air–sea interface equals the non-penetrative part of the surface heat budget, divided by the volumetric heat capacity of seawater (so units come out as K·m/s, matching \kappa\, \partial_z T).
+This is a Neumann (prescribed-flux) condition: it fixes the temperature gradient at the surface, not the temperature itself.
+The downward diffusive heat flux into the ocean from the air–sea interface equals the non-penetrating part of the surface heat budget, divided by the volumetric heat capacity of seawater (so units come out as K·m/s, matching \kappa\, \partial_z T).
 With z measured upward, \partial_z T > 0 corresponds to a warmer surface, and \kappa\, \partial_z T is the downward heat flux — positive Q_{\text{np}} heats the ocean by driving the surface temperature up.

-- Q_{\text{np}}(t) — net non-penetrative heat flux at the surface.
+- Q_{\text{np}}(t) — net non-penetrating heat flux at the surface.
 Sum of: longwave radiation, sensible heat, latent heat (evaporation).
 Units: W/m².
 Positive means heat into the ocean.

 - \rho_0 — reference seawater density, \approx 1025\,\text{kg/m}^3.

-- c_p — specific heat of seawater, \approx 3990\,\text{J/(kg·K)}.
+- c_p — specific heat of seawater, \approx 3990\,\text{J/(kg}\cdot\text{K)}.

 The penetrating shortwave Q_{\text{SW}} is not in this BC — it lives inside \mathcal{S}(z, t) as a body source instead.